Jürgen Klopp: Early life and playing career

-Born in Stuttgart, the state capital of Baden-Württemberg, to Elisabeth and Norbert Klopp, a travelling salesman and a former goalkeeper, Klopp grew up in the countryside in the Black Forest village of Glatten near Freudenstadt with two older sisters.
+Jürgen Norbert Klopp was born on 16 June 1967 in Stuttgart, the state capital of Baden-Württemberg, to Elisabeth (1939–2021) and Norbert Klopp (1932–2000) a travelling salesman and a former goalkeeper.
+Klopp grew up in the countryside in the Black Forest village of Glatten near Freudenstadt with two older sisters.
 He started playing for local club SV Glatten and later TuS Ergenzingen as a junior player, with the next stint at 1.
 FC Pforzheim and then at three Frankfurt clubs, Eintracht Frankfurt II, Viktoria Sindlingen and Rot-Weiss Frankfurt during his adolescence.
 Introduced to football through his father, Klopp was a supporter of VfB Stuttgart in his youth.
-As a young boy, Klopp aspired to become a doctor, but he did not believe he "was ever smart enough for a medical career", saying "when they were handing out our A-Level certificates, my headmaster said to me, 'I hope it works out with football, otherwise it's not looking too good for you'".
+As a young boy, Klopp aspired to become a doctor, but he did not believe he "was ever smart enough for a medical career," saying "when they were handing out our A-Level certificates, my headmaster said to me, 'I hope it works out with football, otherwise it's not looking too good for you.'"

 While playing as an amateur footballer, Klopp worked a number of part-time jobs including working at a local video rental store and loading heavy items onto lorries.
-In 1988, while attending the Goethe University of Frankfurt, as well as playing for Eintracht Frankfurt’s reserves, Klopp managed the Frankfurt D-Juniors.In the summer of 1990, Klopp was signed by Mainz 05.
+In 1988, while attending the Goethe University Frankfurt, as well as playing for Eintracht Frankfurt's reserves, Klopp managed the Frankfurt D-Juniors.
+In the summer of 1990, Klopp was signed by Mainz 05.
 He spent most of his professional career in Mainz, from 1990 to 2001, with his attitude and commitment making him a fan-favourite.
 Originally a striker, Klopp began playing as a defender in 1995.
 That same year, Klopp obtained a diploma in sports science at the Goethe University of Frankfurt (MSc equivalent), writing his thesis about walking.
 He retired as Mainz 05's record goal scorer, registering 56 goals in total, including 52 league goals.

-Klopp confessed that as a player he felt more suited to a managerial role, describing himself saying "I had fourth-division feet and a first-division head".
-Recalling his trial at Eintracht Frankfurt where he played alongside Andreas Möller, Klopp described how his 19-year-old self thought, "if that's football, I’m playing a completely different game.
+Klopp confessed that as a player he felt more suited to a managerial role, describing himself by saying "I had fourth-division feet and a first-division head."
+Recalling his trial at Eintracht Frankfurt where he played alongside Andreas Möller, Klopp described how his 19-year-old self thought, "if that's football, I'm playing a completely different game.
 He was world-class.
-I was not even class".
+I was not even class."
 As a player, Klopp closely followed his manager's methods on the training field as well as making weekly trips to Cologne to study under Erich Rutemöller to obtain his Football Coaching Licence.